Disney World Hotel Discounts – Non-Disney Hotels

 If you are looking for a Disney World hotel discount besides the Disney-owned resorts, there are two other hotel options at Walt Disney World: on-site hotels that are on Disney property, but not owned or operated by Disney; and off-site hotels, which are not located on Disney property.
 Either option can frequently save you a lot of money compared with the Disney resorts.
 Most non-Disney-operated hotels and resorts near Walt Disney World offer outstanding discounts in the off-season, and many of these hotels offer some sort of discount year-round.

-Downtown Disney Hotels
+Disney Springs Resort Area Hotels

 - Best Western Lake Buena Vista in the Walt Disney World Resort